Skip to main content

 Friday 19th July marked a significant milestone for the Isle of Man maritime industry with the very first Isle of Man Maritime Conference.

 This event brought together experts and enthusiasts from all over the world to discuss the pressing issues and future directions of the maritime industry.
-The conference was both enlightening and inspiring with talks on a range of topics including ESG, digital in maritime, artificial intelligence and more, and below is a breakdown of five key takeaways from each session.
+The conference was both enlightening and inspiring with talks on a range of topics including ESG, digital in maritime, artificial intelligence and more - all of which gave attendees the opportunity to explore challenges and opportunities in the sector.
+Below is a breakdown of five key takeaways from each session.

 Introduction to the Isle of Man's maritime history